rust-lang/rfcs/text/3537-msrv-resolver.md

 A user runs `cargo new` and starts development.

+A maintainer may also want to avoid constraining their dependents, for a variety of reasons, and leave MSRV support as a gray area.

-Priority 0 because:
+**Priority 0 because:**
-- No MSRV is fine as pushing people to have an MSRV would either lead to
+- No MSRV is fine as pushing people to have an MSRV would lead to either
-  - an inaccurate reported MSRV from going stale which would lower the quality of the ecosystem
+  - an inaccurate reported MSRV from it going stale which would lower the quality of the ecosystem
   - raise the barrier to entry by requiring more process for packages and pushing the cost of old Rust versions on people who don't care

-Pain points:
+**Pain points:**

-We do not provide a way to help users know new versions are available to support them in being up-to-date.
+We do not provide a way to help users know new versions are available, to support the users in saying up-to-date.
 MSRV build errors from new dependency versions is one way to do it though not ideal as this disrupts the user.
 Otherwise, they must actively run `rustup update` or follow Rust news.